 - Fake news, critical thinking and rating the information for career development;

 - Ability to order goods or services over the Internet;

 - The violence of information and digital wellbeing;

 – Competence Framework in knowledge-skills-competences (autonomy and responsibility) grid.
-The six Training Modules are based directly on the developed Framework whose structure could easily be used for assessing the achievements of learning using ECVET;
+The seven Training Modules are based directly on the developed Framework whose structure could easily be used for assessing the achievements of learning using ECVET;